 Ever wanted to test drive some of the world’s most powerful high-end speakers in your living room?
 With live music outright cancelled in the city, Buzz Speaker Hire are running some deals that make Funktion One and Void speakers and subwoofers accessible to any at-home party fiends.

 Their ‘Living Room Festival Pack’ which includes two Function One Res 1s, a Funktion One MB212, and an amp system are going for $275 for a full week of hire.
-Normally these bad boys go for $500 per night – not to mention the thought of them in somebody’s living room is just hilarious.
+Normally these bad boys go for $500 per night – not to mention the thought of them in somebody’s living room is as hilarious as Skip Bayless tweets.

 Advice: don’t break them.